 In 2018, there was one case where the family A. from Libya was allowed to submit the subsequent application, but in line with the old Asylum Act.
-This was the consequence of the ECtHR communicating their case to the Government of Serbia.785 In 2020, only 2 subsequent applications were submitted, while in 2021 a total of 11 subsequent asylum applications were lodged: Iran (6), Bulgaria (3), Cameroon (1) and Pakistan (1).
+This was the consequence of the ECtHR communicating their case to the Government of Serbia.
+Page 1 2020, only 2 subsequent applications were submitted, while in 2021 a total of 11 subsequent asylum applications were lodged: Iran (6), Bulgaria (3), Cameroon (1) and Pakistan (1).
 All subsequent applications were rejected as unfounded and all applicants were already on the territory of the Serbia.
 The same practice continued in 2022 when two subsequent asylum applications were rejected as unfounded.
+In 2023, 3 subsequent asylum applications from applicants from Bulgaria, Afghanistan and Russia were rejected.
+The Afghan applicant absconded, the Bulgarian applicant was considered as non-credible prima facie as she had returned to Bulgaria prior to lodging her subsequent asylum application to obtain a new passport, even though she claimed to face 'risk for her life'.
+Private in the subsequent asylum application to obtain a new passport, even though she claimed to face 'risk for her life'.